CSCfi/csc-user-guide/docs/data/Allas/allas_encryption.md

 source allas-cli-utils/allas_conf -u <i>your-csc-username</i> -p <i>your-csc-project-name</i>
 </pre>

-Once you have configured a normal swift connection to Allas, you can configue an encrypted bucket to your Allas area.
+Once you have configured a normal swift connection to Allas, you can configure an encrypted bucket to your Allas area.
 To start the configuration process, run command _rclone config_.

 The _allas_conf_ script has already created an rclone configuration file with _rclone remote_ named as _allas_.